kkbin505/NFE_FixedWing/README.md

 - Serial Receiver DSM, IBUS, SBUS, CRSF or SPI connected XN297 or NRF24L01 Bayang protocol
 ## Flight Modes
 - Sport Mode - Direct passthrough of pilot controls overlayed on top of independent flight stabilization.
 - Level Mode - Hands off self-righting behavior with bank angle limitation on roll and pitch attitudes suitable for new pilots, kids, or emergency recovery.
+WARNING - This is a work in progress and does not turn very well yet for bank and yank.
+Suggested radio mixing of yaw to roll stick decreases turning radius but still may turn poorly on non 3d type airframes.
+Additional development pending
 - Manual Mode - Direct passthrough of pilot controls with selectable high/low rates and expo applied in firmware.

 ## Features